BlladeRunner/superstore-sql-analysis/README.md

 - Which regions and categories perform best?
 - How do discounts impact profit margins?

-The project demonstrates SQL proficiency, business analysis, and data storytelling through queries.
+The project demonstrates proficiency in SQL, business analysis, and data storytelling through queries.

 ---